davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/texas/wikipedia/en.wikipedia.org.md

   - New Mexico (Wikipedia)
   - Oklahoma (Wikipedia)
-clockwise on the Gulf of Mexico: Louisiana (Wikipedia) down the coast:
+clockwise on the Gulf of Mexico: Louisiana (Wikipedia) counterclockwise on the Gulf of Mexico: Tamaulipas (Wikipedia) down the coast:
   - Tamaulipas (Wikipedia)
   - Mexico (Wikipedia)